darkninja13/gsxlib/README.md

 ##Requrements##

-Your PHP should have SOAP support enabled.
+Your PHP must have SOAP support.
 Most distributions should (including OS X Server 10.6 or later).
 For more details, consult your distribution or the [PHP documentation][2].

 ##Usage##